HaxeFlixel/haxeflixel.com/src/documents/documentation/03_resources/03-game-development-tools.html.md

 #### [BFXR](http://www.bfxr.net/)

-BFXR is version of SFXR ported to AS3.
-BFXR has more features than original SFXR.
+BFXR is an improved AS3 port of SFXR with more features.
 It has moved in the direction of increased complexity and range of expression.